amplication/plugins/plugins/cache-redis/README.md

 ## Usage

-This plugin provides you with a Redis cache module that you can use in your service.
+This plugin provides you with a Redis cache module that you can use in your service as described here: https://docs.nestjs.com/techniques/caching#interacting-with-the-cache-store.

 To configure, set the following environment variables:

 REDIS_HOST - The host on which the Redis server is running.